Pinterest Tips & Strategies

 Follow Trends with Pinterest Trends

 Don't guess what's popular, use Pinterest's own data to guide your content creation.
 The free Pinterest Trends tool shows you what millions of people are searching for and when they're searching for it.
 For example, you might see that searches for "fall porch decor" start spiking in August.
 This is your cue to create and schedule content on that topic just before the trend hits its peak, riding the wave of user interest.
+If you're looking to expand your reach even further, consider learning how to advertise on Pinterest to target specific audiences.

 Final Thoughts